Yoon Byung-in

 Yoon Byung-in (May 18, 1920 – April 3, 1983), also known in English reference as Byung-in Yoon, was a Korean Grandmaster of martial arts.
 He is believed to be the first Korean national to study Chuan Fa (Chinese Gung Fu) in China and to return to teach it in Korea.
 He was an influential instructor to many current and past Masters and Grandmasters, and himself a master of many styles and studies of Martial Arts.

 Life

 Childhood

 Yoon Byung-in was born on May 18, 1920, in Fengtian, Manchuria.
 He was second of three sons of Yun Myong-keun, a distillery owner.
 His grandfather, Yun Young-hyun, was a Korean of noble birth.

-Following the Japanese annexation of Korea, his father's business started to suffer and took his family and fled to Manchuria.
+Following the Japanese annexation of Korea, his father's business started to suffer and he took his family and fled to Manchuria.
 Yun attended elementary and secondary school (at that time, an eight-year program) in Manchukuo and graduated in 1938.
 During his elementary years, after diligent efforts to impress a Mongolian Chuan-fa master, the child Byung-In was permitted to study Chuan Fa or Gung Fu.
 Yoon studied Chinese Chuan Fa under the guidance of a Mongolian instructor in Manchuria for unspecified time.